ralna/spral/doc/Fortran/ssids.rst

    Used to return information about the progress and needs of the algorithm.

+   :f integer cublas_error: CUBLAS error code in the event of a CUBLAS error
+      (0 otherwise).
+   :f integer cuda_error: CUDA error code in the event of a CUDA error
+      (0 otherwise).
+Note that due to asynchronous execution, CUDA errors may not be reported by the call that caused them.
    :f integer flag: exit status of the algorithm (see table below).
    :f integer matrix_dup: number of duplicate entries encountered (if
       :f:subr:`ssids_analyse()` called with check=true, or any call to